TommasoLazzari/data-science-portfolio/gradientdescentmethod-semisupervisedlearning/README.md

 ### How to Run

-1. Clone the repository and open the `GradientDescentMethods_SemisupervisedLearning.py` file
+1. Clone the repository and open either of the Python scripts
 2. Make sure you have the required Python packages installed:
    `numpy`, `scipy`, `matplotlib`, `sklearn`, `pandas`
-3. Run the script using a Python environment or IDE of your choice (e.g., VSCode, PyCharm, or terminal)
+3. Run the scripts using a Python environment or IDE of your choice (e.g., VSCode, PyCharm, or terminal)
-4. The script is structured with clearly separated sections for synthetic data and real data experiments
+4. Output includes loss convergence plots, classification results, and performance comparisons

 ---